Published online Sep 28, 2019. doi: 10.3748/wjg.v25.i36.5515

 Published online: September 28, 2019

-The objective of this study was to evaluate the diagnostic value of the γ-GT/AST ratio, PIVKA-II, and AFP, alone or in combination, in different categories of HBV-related HCC.
+To evaluate the diagnostic value of γ-GT/AST ratio alone or in combination with PIVKA-II and AFP in HBV-related HCC.